Wael Samhouri: Education and career

 Samhouri graduated from Damascus University with a Bachelor of Architecture in 1983, then continued pursuing his post graduate studies in Architecture and Urban design between New York and London.
 In 1987 he held an MSc in Urban Design from Pratt Institute, New York and later in 1990, a Ph.
 D. in Architecture & Urban Design from the Royal College of Art in London.

 Later in 1992, he founded his own practice Wael Samhouri Architecture & Urban Design in Damascus, Syria.
 He has been a member of several committees and NGOs.
 From 2007 to 2010, he was a member of the Aga Khan Award for Architecture Technical Review team.
 He was a technical reviewer at Al-Fozan Award for modern mosque architecture.
 In 2008, he joined the board of trustees of the Aga Khan Development Network in Syria.

 Alongside practicing Architecture, Samhouri has been a professor and chairman of the Department of Theory & History of Architecture in Damascus University since 2004.
-He was also the founding Chairman of the Department of Architecture in the University of Kalamoon, Syria (2004–2006), and in the International University of Science & Technology IUST, Syria (2006–2010).
+He was also the founding Chairman of the Department of Architecture in the University of Kalamoon, Syria (2004–2006), and in the International University for Science and Technology IUST, Syria (2006–2010).

 Samhouri is active in the academic discourse in the region.
 He founded the Apollodorus of Damascus, A platform for architectural discourse, globally connecting architects, artists, musicians and intellectuals.
 The platform promotes intellectual discourse in Architecture, Art, Music and History in the region.